 As part of Hay Castle and Meadow Arts’ BorderLands project, artist Emily Hedges is leading a creative engagement programme exploring borders, identity, belonging and place.
 Working with communities whose lives are shaped in different ways by borders—geographical, cultural and personal—the project reimagines borders not as barriers, but as places of connection.

 At its heart is a collaborative textile artwork bringing together people from the Welsh border region and people seeking sanctuary in Wales.
-Through workshops at Hay Castle and visits to refugee groups in Newport and Swansea, participants are creating a patchwork embroidered with the Welsh border in warm red and neutral tones.
+Through workshops at Hay Castle attended by people seeking sanctuary in Newport and Swansea, participants are creating a patchwork embroidered with the Welsh border in warm red and neutral tones.
 The work becomes a shared expression of identity, welcome and cultural exchange.
+Highlights of the project include an exchange visit to the Newport refugee support group The Gap Sanctuary and sharing food made by many of the participants.

 The workshops bring together established sewing and embroidery groups from Hay-on-Wye with people seeking sanctuary contacted through Hay, Brecon & Talgarth Sanctuary for Refugees (HBTSR).
 By sharing skills, stories and creative practices, participants build relationships while reflecting on how borders have shaped their lives.